0xPocket/pocket/README.md

 If you want to change the base token/network, go to the constants.ts file in the utils and change the value of the CHOSEN variable.

+## Testing on mumbai TESTNET

+1. Go to turbo.json and remove, in the pipeline, in dev this line :
+   "pocket-contract#deploy"

+2. Go to ./apps/web-parent/pages/\_app.tsx and edit the configureChains parameters accordingly

+3. Go to ./env and change the NEXT_PUBLIC_CHOSEN_ERC20 variable value accordingly

+4. Still in ./env, change the NEXT_PUBLIC_CONTRACT_ADDRESS variable value accordingly

+5. Accounts to use can be found in ./packages/pocket-contract/scripts/deployOnMumbai.ts

 ## Useful commands

 There is many commands available to facilitate working with the repo: